dgehringer/sqsgenerator/docs/source/how_to.md

 To obtain the number of $\xi - \eta$ pair we have to compute $N^i_{\xi\eta} = 1 - \alpha^i_{\xi}$
 *sqsgenerator* support also other output formats than printing it to the console.
-Hence, we want to illustrate how *sqsgenerator*'s CLI can be used directly in combination with Python without using it's Python API
+Hence, we want to illustrate how *sqsgenerator*'s CLI can be used directly in combination with Python without using the Python API

 ```{code-block} python
 import os